hwpengTristin/DRSA-Exo2Ego-VideoSynthesis/README.md

 ## DSO ExoEgo Dataset

-Our dataset includes 819 exo-ego video pairs, totaling approximately 10.8 hours of episodes (totaling 2,328,054 frames).
+Our dataset includes 819 exo-ego video pairs, totaling approximately 10.8 hours of episodes (2,328,054 frames).
 Here shows some examples of scenarios and interacting objects from the Dynamic Scenes and interacting Objects Exo-Ego (DSO ExoEgo) dataset.
 Zoom in for details.

 <p align="center">
     <img src="./examples/dataset_scene_object.jpg" width=99%>